MBM432 Sustainable marketing

 - has a critical and reflective understanding of the predictive power of theories and models introduced in the course

 Skills - the candidate

-- is able to write course papers, participate in group work, and make oral presentations
+- is able to write course papers, participate in group work, and make presentations

-- is able to work independently with practical problems and challenges based on theories, models, methods and tools presented in the course
+- is able to work independently with practical problems and challenges based on theories, models and methods presented in the course

 - is able to give advice to companies as to how they can contribute to sustainable marketing

 - is able to exchange views and experiences with others with background in sustainable marketing and thereby contribute to the development of good practices